Type 2 Diabetes Linked to Prebiotics Deficiency

-The researchers conducted a 21-day study with type-2 diabetic patients along with four other national research centers – in Italy, China, Ghana and Cuba.
+The researchers, from Rome’s University La Sapienza, conducted a 21-day study with type-2 diabetic patients along with four other national research centers.
+These were in Italy, China, Ghana and Cuba.
 These studies showed the macrobiotic diet significantly improved fasting glucose levels, glycemia values and lipid levels.

 While the pooled data from the study showed dramatically improved glycemic indices among the four studies, the Italian researchers noticed something else.
 They found that the macrobiotic diet improved gut bacteria, determined through endotoxin testing, inflammation parameters and glucagon-like peptides.